akarnokd/surviving-mars-mods/README.md

 ## AutoHelpRover

-RC Rovers automatically repair or recharge other rovers.
+RC Rovers automatically repair other rovers.

+## AutoDemolishExtractors

+When a Extractor (concrete, metal, rare metal) is depleted, it will be automatically salvaged and cleared (if the respective research has been done).

+## AutoShuttleConstruction

+Queues up the construction of Shuttles in all Shuttle hubs when there is enough resources available for constructing them.

+## AutoScanMap

+Automatically scans the next sector of the map (near player structures and vehicles) until all sectors have been scanned.
+When deep scanning becomes available, the map is scanned again

 ## ExtractorAvailableDeposit

 The Information Panel of the various extractor buildings now show the available (remaining) resource deposit they are working on.

-## AutoDemolishConcreteExtractor

-When a Concrete Extractor is depleted, it will be automatically salvaged and cleared (if the respective research has been done).